Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Pricing starts free.
 Yes, you read that right.
 You can just get the service completely free.
 There is a catch though: You only get 500MB of browsing.
-After that it starts at $3.33 a month for unlimited browsing.
+After that, it starts at $3.33 a month for unlimited browsing.

-Methodology for choosing the best VPN services
+Methodology for Choosing the Best VPN Services

 When looking for a VPN service, there are a few things that you need to keep in mind.
 Here is a list of the three things we were looking for in each of the services we reviewed above: